GloriaKinyanjui/HydroConnect/docs/DESCRIPTION.md

 ### Subsection 1.2
- How Watsonx functionalities tie into HydroConnect
+ How Watsonx functionalities tie into HydroConnect:

 1. Event-Based Analysis

 HydroConnect could leverage Watsonx.ai to monitor external factors like weather patterns, climate events, or infrastructure projects that may impact water supply.
 For example:

 By incorporating public data and real-time weather reports, HydroConnect can predict the effects of droughts, floods, or other climate events on water access.